lostechies/blog/_derekgreer/2011-04-11-effective-tests-a-test-first-example-part-3.md

 }
 </pre>

-Next, let’s establish a scenario were the bottom right corner should always be the position we would expect the game to choose (as opposed to a scenario where the game might have multiple intelligent moves).
+Next, let's establish a scenario were the bottom right corner should always be the position we would expect the game to choose (as opposed to a scenario where the game might have multiple intelligent moves).
 The following illustrates a layout where the game has gone first and has already achieved two in a row:

 &nbsp;